Keary History, Family Crest & Coats of Arms

 The surname Keary was first found in the county of Kilkenny (Irish: Cill Chainnigh), the former Kingdom of Osraige (Ossory), located in Southeastern Ireland in the province of Leinster.
 Today Cary is a barony in County Antrim, Northern Ireland.

-Important Dates for the Keary family
+Early History of the Keary family

 This web page shows only a small excerpt of our Keary research.
 Another 174 words (12 lines of text) covering the years 1172, 1300, 1620, 1784, 1761 and 1834 are included under the topic Early Keary History in all our PDF Extended History products and printed products wherever possible.